-Hardware Monitoring -

-The on-chip hardware monitoring functions allow you to observe the current temperatures of the CPU and the system, current speeds (in RPM, rotation per minute) of the system and CPU fans, as well as the various operating voltages.
+System Hardware Monitor - The onboard hardware monitor allows you to observe the current temperature of the CPU, current speeds (in RPM, rotation per minute) of the system and CPU fans, as well as the various operating voltages.
 (If the fan is not installed, 0 RPM will be shown.)